Soname-Solutions/salmon/docs/adding_aws_service_integration.md

-# SALMON New Service Integration
+# SALMON: Steps to Integrate New AWS Service

 This article describes the steps required to integrate a new AWS service into the existing SALMON solution.